wp-plugins/hotspots/readme.txt

 1. Download plugin to plugins directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the options page (Settings > HotSpots) and check the enabled option to start recording mouse clicks.
-To view the mouse clicks, add query parameter drawHotSpots=true to the URL (i.e. www.mywebsite.com?drawHotSpots=true or www.mywebsite.com?cat=1&drawHotSpots=true)
+1. Go to the options page (Settings > HotSpots)
+1. Turn on the Save Mouse Clicks option to start recording mouse clicks and also the Draw HotSpots Enable option.
+1. To be view a heat map of mouse clicks on any page on your website, add query parameter drawHotSpots=true to the URL (i.e. www.mywebsite.com?drawHotSpots=true or www.mywebsite.com?cat=1&drawHotSpots=true). or you can go to the Settings pagr and click view site to open a new window of a URL with the selected window width.

 == Frequently Asked Questions ==

 == Screenshots ==

-1. Heat map of mouse clicks on a Wordpress website.
-This is an example of 200 saved mouse clicks.
+1. Heat map of mouse clicks on a WordPress website.
 As you can see, the navigation menu bar and top search input are highly used but the second search input is rarely used.

+2. Heat map of mouse clicks on a responsive WordPress website (i.e. mobile phone screen size).

-2. HotSpots plugin settings page
+3. HotSpots plugin settings page options for enabling features and configuring the heat map.

+4. HotSpots plugin settings page also allows you to open pages on your website and draw the hotspots for different avaialable window sizes.

 == Changelog ==

+= 2.0 =
+* Refactored code
+* Heat value calculation moved to server side to improve performance
+* Split enabled option into two options to save mouse clicks and to be able to draw the hotspots
+* Renamed showOnClick option to debug
+* Added table in settings page to view URL's, counts of mouse clicks and available window sizes.
+* Added feature on the settings page to open a new window and draw the hot spots for specific URL's with a selected window size width

 = 1.3.2 =
 * Fixed colour fill bug with red amount for < warm